City Hall is open to the public from 8:30 am to 4:30 pm, Monday through Friday.

 How Do I Get My Dog Back?

-Recovering your dog is a three-step process.
-First, call MHHS to identify your dog and receive the appropriate paperwork.
-Then, come to the City Clerk’s office to pay your redemption fees.
+Call the City Clerk’s office to verify that your dog was picked up by Animal Control and is at a local shelter and to pay your redemption fees and license your dog, if necessary.
 At this time, the Clerk’s office can only accept cash for dog redemptions.
 See the information below on fees.
-After the fees have been paid, you can return to MHHS with your signed paperwork and receipt to collect your dog.
+After the fees have been paid, you will bring your signed paperwork and receipt to the shelter to collect your dog.

 Fees are set by law and are applicable for all dogs.
-Neither the Mohawk Hudson Humane Society nor the City Clerk are legally allowed to waive these fees.
+Neither the shelter nor the City Clerk are legally allowed to waive these fees.
 Total fees are based on whether your dog was licensed at the time it was seized.

 • Impoundment Fees (tracked per owner over a three-year period): 1st violation, $50; 2nd violation, $100; 3rd violation, $150.